PDC-support/arrhenius-benchmarks/GROMACS/navm-awh/readme.md

 For this benchmark an ensemble, called multi-simulation in GROMACS, is used.
 This is a coupled ensemble using the accelerated weight histogram (AWH) method.
-The supplied simluation case uses a 64 member ensemble, and this is the number of ensemble members that must be used.
+The supplied simulation case uses a 64 member ensemble, and this is the number of ensemble members that must be used.
 The ensemble simulation mode of the ``mdrun`` tool requires one directory per ensemble member simulation.
 As the AWH algorithm employed uses